mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/integration-pane.md

 You can search in the Catalog through the [Integration pane](/refguide/integration-pane/) to discover data sources that you can use in your app.
 Via this pane you can add the entities that are published in the registered OData services into your app's domain model.
 These entities are called [external entities](/refguide/external-entities/) and are different because they enable the connection to the data associated with the entities in the originating app.

 Besides external entities, OData services can expose actions that can be called from within microflows, and can define non-persistable entities that can be used as parameters or return types of these actions.
 From this pane you can drag these actions onto a microflow, where they will appear as a **Call external action** activity.
 In this activity you can configure the parameters and result variable.
-If a parameter or result has a non-persistable entity as its type, it will add those to the domain model for you.
+If a parameter or result has an external or non-persistable entity as its type, it will add those to the domain model for you when you add the action to your microflow.

 To display the [Integration pane](/refguide/integration-pane/), click **View** > **Integration**.